bhattadi/stock_analyzer/README.md

 # stock_analyzer
-This project is to use the yfinance library to analyze stock prices and build a neural network to predict future prices
+This project uses the yfinance API and Sklearn Python Library to analyze stock prices and build a neural network to predict next day stock movement predictions.
+The model is trained on adjusted prices for different stocks with the all available historical data except the most recent adjusted price.
+The trained model then predicts whether the price will increase or decrease.
+A correct prediction indicates that the model predicted the stock price would increase and the market data showed it did actually increase.

+The stock tickers excel sheet was found from https://investexcel.net/all-yahoo-finance-stock-tickers/